alexnik42/alexnik42/README.md

 - 👋 Hi, I’m Alexander (@alexnik42).
+I am currently studying at 42School (Moscow campus) - [Description](https://42.fr/en/homepage/).
 I am passionate about coding, solving algorithmical problems and learning about new technologies.
 - 👀 I’m interested in web and game development, algorithms and coding competitions
 - ⭐ I’m looking to collaborate on real-world projects and contribute to open-source projects
 - 📋 Selected projects: